microsoft/genaiscript/docs/gptools.md

 ### seed

-You can specify the LLM `seed` in the script.
+You can specify the LLM `seed` in the script, for models that support it.
 The default is not specified.

 ```js
 gptool({